This article has links to products and services we love, which we may make commission from.

 The Old Mill Inn has crawling red ivy covering the building in autumn.
 One for the photographers!

-The restaurant, East Haugh House, is a little out of town, looked after by the award-winning chef, Patron Neil McGown.
+The restaurant, East Haugh House, is a little out of town, but it is looked after by the award-winning chef Patron Neil McGown.

-Late September through October is usually one of the best times to visit Pitlochry, as this is when the magical Enchanted Forest takes place.
+Late September through the start of November is usually one of the best times to visit Pitlochry, as this is when the magical Enchanted Forest takes place.

 Each year, Faskally Wood is transformed into a themed lit-up wonderland!